-- To avoid damage to the tire, do not use excessive force when starting the bead over the edge of the rim. - 4.
+- · To avoid damage to the tire, do not use excessive force when starting the bead over the edge of the rim. - 4.
 When top bead is free of the rim, pull the bead from the bottom side of the rim up into the upper part of the rim well.
-Insert the tire tool under the lower bead as shown (Figure 8-1, Page 8-2, Detail C) and carefully pry the lower bead over the rim flange.
+Insert the tire tool under the lower bead as shown (Figure 8-1, Page 8-2, Detail C) and carefully pry the lower bead over the rim flange. - 5.
+Once the lower bead is started over the rim flange, the tire can be removed from the rim by hand.